 Can community health workers help overcome reluctance or resistance to vaccination?

 As a public health scientist myself, I want to help people get better and vaccination is critical.
 CHWs can help with access and information, but they are trusted because they are trustworthy.
 Being trustworthy means not having an agenda and just offering help.
 It’s incumbent on us in public health to communicate the good science we have done in a very accessible way so people can make their own decisions about whether or not they want to take the vaccine.

 What gives you hope right now?

 On the policy front, I think this is our moment.
 This work began as grassroots and it still is.
 CHWs are meeting people on their porches and at their bedsides, asking them how we should build this workforce.
 Community-engaged scientists are doing strong randomized trials that not only demonstrate that CHWs can be effective, but also how.
 We’re working with the National Committee for Quality Assurance (NCQA) to translate that science into standards for the CHW workforce.
 So I think we're ready for scale.

 There are approximately 50,000 CHWs in the county.
 That’s not nearly enough.
-President Biden’s proposal to create jobs for 150,000 CHWs would get us a lot closer to where we need to be.
-We helped inform the Biden proposal.
+President Biden enacted a plan to create jobs for 150,000 CHWs; that would get us a lot closer to where we need to be.
+We helped inform the Biden plan.
 We worked with bipartisan lawmakers on proposals to pay CHWs for the full range of work they do.
 We’ve had great conversations with the Centers for Medicare & Medicaid Services (CMS) about allowing Medicaid to fund the full range of supports CHWs provide.
 That’s the most momentum we’ve seen in this field.
 That gives me great hope.